bertofurth/Seagate-Central-Utils/screen/README-screen.md

             32000.my-session   (Detached)
     1 Socket in /tmp/uscreens/S-admin.

-You can reconnect to a screen with the "screen -x " command by either using the numerical screen number or the session name.
+You can reconnect to a screen session with the "screen -x " command by either using the numerical screen number or the session name.
 For example

     screen -x 32000